The Entropic Measure Transform

-We show that the optimal measure and the value process of the OMT problem can be completely characterized by a forward-backward stochastic differential equation (FBSDE).
-In addition, the optimal measure transformation has an explicit expression provided that the related FBSDE admits an explicit solution.
-From the explicit representation of the optimal measure transformation we note that the measure which solves the OMT problem coincides with the martingale measure using bond price as num\'{e}raire or the forward measure.
+We show that the optimal measure and the value process of the EMT problem can be completely characterized by a forward-backward stochastic differential equation (FBSDE).
+In addition, the entropic measure transform has an explicit expression provided that the related FBSDE admits an explicit solution.
+From the explicit representation of the entropic measure transform we note that the measure which solves the EMT problem coincides with the martingale measure using the bond price as num\'{e}raire, or the forward measure.
 These connections provide some insight into why the forward measure transformation employed in the FBSDE approach of \citet{hyndman2009forward} is effective.
-Under the framework of affine term structure models (ATSMs) and QTSMs, \citet{hyndman2009forward} and \citet{Zhou2010} presented explicit solutions for the related FBSDE.
+Under the framework of affine term-structure models (ATSMs) and QTSMs, \citet{hyndman2009forward} and \citet{Zhou2010} presented explicit solutions for the related FBSDE.

-We extend the OMT problem to include jumps and give explicit solutions of the related FBSDE with jumps under ATSMs and QTSMs extending the results of \citet{hyndman2009forward} and \citet{Zhou2010}.
-Optimal measure transformation problems for futures and forward prices are also considered.
-Finally, we study the OMT problem for defaultable bonds.
-Due to the random payoff of defaultable bonds the related FBSDE terminal value depends generally on the default time and recovery amount.
-We obtain a partially explicit solution for the FBSDE whose solution relies on a Riccati equation and another simpler BSDE that incorporates the default variables.

-The remainder of the paper is organized as follows.
-In Section \ref{OMT problem} we introduce the OMT problem for default-free zero coupon bonds and develop the connection between the FBSDE approach and the OMT problem.
-We also establish an equivalence relation between the OSC problem and the OMT problem.
-Section \ref{futures and forward} develops OMT problems for futures and forward prices.
-Section \ref{jumps} extends the OMT problem to include jumps and gives explicit solutions for the related FBSDE with jumps under ATSMs and QTSMs.
-Section \ref{default} discusses defaultable bonds and the corresponding OMT problem.
-Section \ref{conclusion} concludes and an appendix discusses the solvability of certain Riccati equations.